MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/single-server.md

 ## Updating single-node clusters

 To install updates in Windows Admin Center, use Server Manager > Updates, or connect via Remote Desktop and use Server Configuration tool (Sconfig).
 You can't use the Cluster Manager > Updates tool to update single-node clusters for now.
-You'll have to get solution updates directly from your solution vendor.
+For solution updates please see your solution vendor.

 ## Next steps